 The stitch I’m using in this pattern is commonly used for ribbing.
 It’s elastic, soft and resembles knitting.
 The main stitch is single crochet (SC) and back loop single crochet (BLSC).
 This pattern is so easy which makes it perfectly suitable for beginners.
 If you are an absolute beginner, you can watch this tutorial first on how to start to crochet, making the first loop and single crochet stitch.

 I love this stitch.
 I think it looks great especially in scarves, beanies and wherever you need some stretch.
-It’s an easy and repetitive pattern, so you don’t have to pay a lot of attention to what you’re doing! 🙂
+It’s an easy and repetitive pattern, so you can easily relax and watch your favourite movie! 🙂

-Scroll down for the free pattern or video demonstration!
+Scroll down for the free pattern or watch the video demonstration below.

 Yarn: Caron Cotton Cakes from Yarnspirations (2 skeins, colour Rose Whisper)

 Hook: 6mm and 7mm for the foundation chain

 Note: You can easily adjust the size of your scarf by chaining more or less and adjusting the number of rows.

 SC = single crochet (single crochet tutorial here)

 Ch 27 (chain more if you like a wider scarf)